MBAigner/Making-maDMPs-human-readable/README.md

 * adapt automatically generated translation for a better fit to the users needs
 * save the resulting, human-readable DMP as HTML and/or PDF document

-Some more detailed examples about how to use our tool can be found [here](https://github.com/MBAigner/Making-maDMPs-human-readable/blob/master/docs/examples/example.md)
+Some more detailed examples about how to use our tool can be found [here](https://github.com/MBAigner/Making-maDMPs-human-readable/blob/master/docs/examples/example.md).

+The code implemented for our tool can be found under this site: [source code](https://github.com/MBAigner/Making-maDMPs-human-readable/tree/master/scripts).

 ## Folder Structure